ollamaflow/ollamaflow/README.md

 A complete **Postman collection** (`OllamaFlow.postman_collection.json`) is included in the repository root with examples for all API endpoints, both Ollama-compatible and administrative APIs.

+For a visual interface, check out the **[OllamaFlow Web UI](https://github.com/ollamaflow/ui)** which provides a dashboard for cluster management and monitoring.

 ## 🤝 Contributing

 We welcome contributions!
 Whether it's: